-Our surgeons recommend that women take at least two weeks off from a desk job and at least three weeks off from from a physical job.
-Mothers of small children will need additional childcare at home during the recovery period.
+Our surgeons recommend that women take at least 2 weeks off from a desk job and at least 3 weeks off from a physically demanding job.
+Mothers of small children will need additional child care at home during their recovery from mommy makeover surgery.
 Ask your doctor for healing guidelines in advance.

 Healing from any surgery isn’t fun.
-However, arming yourself with healthy habits before Mommy Makeover surgery will keep your spirits higher, stress levels lower, and aid your body in optimum healing.
-It is important to lower your stressors, up your water intake, eat whole foods, keep your mind active, enforce positivity, keep creature comforts close by, and get fresh air during this fragile phase.
+However, arming yourself with the following healthy habits before Mommy Makeover surgery will keep your spirits higher, stress levels lower, and aid your body in optimum healing:

-Moms wear many hats which means, we are managing several things at once.
-Preparedness will keep your stress levels low.
+Moms wear many hats, which means we are managing several things at once.
+Preparedness will help keep your stress levels low.
 Enlist help from friends and family.
+Things to try:

-- Ask the carpool members pitch in while you are out.
+- Ask the carpool members to pitch in while you are out.

 - Create a chore chart with your family before surgery.

-- Have your kids and hubby takeover laundry, grocery shopping, pet care and cleaning.
+- Have your kids and hubby take over laundry, grocery shopping, pet care, and house cleaning.